MODERN SLAVERY STATEMENT

 Responsibility for compliance with the MSA rests at the highest level with our Group Board and across the whole Leadership Team, with responsibility for the Statement assigned to the Director of Governance & General Counsel.
 Specific responsibilities have been assigned to the heads of services which are identified as key risk areas:

 The Government has introduced new measures to strengthen the Modern Slavery Act 2015 and ensure that large businesses and public bodies tackle modern slavery risks in supply chains.
 It is now a requirement for organisations with a budget of £36 million or more in all sectors to publish their modern slavery statements on a new digital government reporting service.
-Riverside published its modern slavery statement for 2020/21 on this service by the deadline of 30 September 2021.
+Riverside publishes its modern slavery statement on this service.

 Group Chief Executive